 You can create random events that remove or give HP.
 When doing so, be mindful of character classes with lower Health Points: A random event removing 30 HP to everyone would make every Mage in your classroom fall in battle, even if they had all their HP.
 When you create your random event, you can set HP as a positive or negative value:

-Being too noisy while the Volume Meter tool is active
+Being too noisy while the Volume Meter tool is active (Premium and school license)

 When you set up the Volume Meter, you may choose to input an HP penalty if your students are too loud.
 Because this penalty occurs every time they go over the threshold, be careful not to set it too high.